🔍 공개 퀴즈 검색

 1. Avoid all evidence completely

-2. Demonstrate expertise, cite credible sources, show fairness, present professionally ✓
+4. Demonstrate expertise, cite credible sources, show fairness, present professionally ✓

 How do you create pathos?

-1. Use only statistics or data
+1. Use only statistics and data

 2. Avoid all emotion completely